Explore the Croatian Coastline by Superyacht

 Next stop on your superyacht itinerary Croatia, is the wonderful Vis.
 Vis is the furthest island from the Croatian Coast and the most alluring and mysterious of all the islands.
 The town still features much of its historic charm as many of its ancient buildings, walls and streets still remain today.
 The Leveman Fortress is just one of the several fortresses you can visit to immerse yourself in the history and culture of this island.
 The canons standing on the top of Cape Stupisce are significant in that they remind both locals and tourists of Vis’ historic war that their ancestors endured.
 One can even take a full Vis Military Tour whilst visiting this island.
 Finally, a trip to Vis is never fully complete without visiting the ancient Roman baths and detecting the similarity to Capri at the blue grotto.

 After learning the intriguing and dramatic history of this small island, why not unwind with a beverage in the well-known Hotel Tamaris with spectacular views as far as the eye can see.
 And while entering and departing the port, don’t forget to look out for dolphins who like to reside here from time to time.

 Day 5: Vis to Korcula (cruising passed Scedro)

 Scedro is located along the south of Hvar and has an extraordinarily beautiful coastline.
 This coastline is all the more remarkable due to its untouched natural beauty.
-The island of Scedro is protected as a nature park and is therefore totally immaculate and pure.
-The island is home to many private and secluded coves where one can drop anchor and take in the astonishing work of Mother Nature.
+The island of Scedro has all the traits of a nature park and is therefore totally immaculate and pure.
+The island is home to many private and secluded coves.
+There you can drop anchor and take in the astonishing work of Mother Nature.
 Although many do not venture on to the island, it is still definitely worth to cruise by en route to Korcula.